kubernetes-sigs/cluster-api-ipam-provider-in-cluster/README.md

 ```

+### IPv6 Status Limitations

+This provider does fully support IPv6 pools, but they come with a small limitation related to the pools' status.
+Since the IPv6 address space is very large it exceeds the int64 range, making it cumbersome to calculate the total amount of available addresses for large pools.
+The status will therefore be limited to the maximum int64 value (2^64), even when more addresses are available.
+Since the Kubernetes api server will probably not allow storing enough resources to exhaust the pool anyway, we've decided to keep this limitation in favour of simpler implementation.

 ## Community, discussion, contribution, and support

 The in-cluster IPAM provider is part of the cluster-api project.
 Please refer to it's [readme](https://github.com/kubernetes-sigs/cluster-api?tab=readme-ov-file#-community-discussion-contribution-and-support) for information on how to connect with the project.